brewster/auger/README.md

 The Auger library implements a ruby DSL for describing tests to be run against remote applications on multiple servers.
-The gem includes 'aug', a multi-threaded command-line client.
+The gem includes 'aug', a multi-process command-line client.

 The primary goal of Auger is test-driven operations: unit testing for application admins.
 The library can also be used as a framework for